By Mark Samuel –

 - The stress of not experiencing in-person, face-to-face connection, especially for extroverts who gain energy from being with others, as well as new hires who have never met anyone personally on their new team

 - The stress of the mundane—every day looking more like the previous one, with no break in sight and the fear of catching the coronavirus lingering in our consciousness

 - And, again, the list goes on!

 As the pandemic has been a life-changer for most of us, it’s important to use our recovery solutions as an opportunity for meaningful positive change, not just another quick fix solution.
-This means looking at all of the causes of Pandemic Fatigue in areas of our life that can be improved whether the pandemic is in play or not.
+This means looking at all of the causes of pandemic burnout in areas of our life that can be improved whether the pandemic is in play or not.

 Upgrading Your Self-Care

 Too often, our lives are centered on supporting others—our boss, our team, our family, our extended family, and sometimes our friends.
 How often have you felt depleted from continually giving to and supporting others without properly taking care of yourself?
 When that gets old and exhaustion sets in, so often we can start making choices that don’t serve us, like eating too much, drinking too much, or watching too much TV.

 While decompressing with these kinds of habits might have worked to replenish you in the past, I’m sure you’ve quickly realized that depletion happens more quickly and more intensely in this new environment, and the only way to stay focused and energized is to proactively take care of yourself.
 It must become a regular practice each and every day to do little things for yourself that add up.
 Here are some ideas, some of which will fit for you and some that won’t.
 Start with identifying just one thing you will do to make a difference:

 - Schedule breaks into your workday, whether between meetings or between projects so that you aren’t sitting in the same position for too long.